Apantesis williamsii (Dodge, 1871)

 This species has been reared on a variety of forbs (Schmidt 2009).
 It is probably a general feeder on herbaceous plants and grasses.

-Grammia williamsii has a long flight season in parts of its range.
+Apantesis williamsii has a long flight season in parts of its range.
 Most Pacific Northwest region records are from July and August.
 Adults are single brooded.
 Males are nocturnal and come readily to light.
-Like several other Grammia species females are never collected in light traps.
+Like several other Apantesis species, females are never collected in light traps.